Daycare centre massacre kills 36, most of them children

 — UPDATE

-The death toll in a horrific rampage that began at a daycare in northeastern Thailand, has risen to 36.
+The death toll in a horrific rampage that began at a daycare in northeastern Thailand has risen to 36, including 24 children, a pregnant woman, and the suspect’s own family.

+The head teacher said only one child survived the rampage in Nong Bua Lamphu province, about 540 kilometres north-east of Bangkok.

-The former police officer suspect went on to target several bystanders on his journey home.
+The former police officer suspect, Panya Kamrab, 34, went on to target several bystanders on his journey home.

-He then killed his wife and 2-year-old stepson, before killing himself, according to local police chief Major General Paisan Luesomboon.
+He then killed his wife and a 24th child, his two-year-old stepson, before killing himself, according to local police chief Major General Paisan Luesomboon.

 The dead include 24 children – some who were sleeping – and one pregnant woman, according to a statement from the Royal Thai Police and local officials.